Intradural spinal mass lesions (an approach)

 Care should be taken to assess for the presence of prominent vascular flow voids, which may either indicate a vascular tumor (e.g. hemangioblastoma) or a vascular malformation (e.g. spinal dural arteriovenous fistula).

 Most spinal neoplasms demonstrate contrast enhancement, although the pattern of enhancement is highly variable.
 Lack of enhancement, however, certainly does not exclude a neoplasm as a minority of tumors do not enhance at all.
-Conversely, intradural lesions which mimic spinal neoplasms may demonstrate variable contrast enhancement.
+Conversely, intradural lesions that mimic spinal neoplasms may demonstrate variable contrast enhancement.
 Such lesions include cavernous malformations, dural arteriovenous fistulas, spinal cord infarction, demyelinating lesions, transverse myelitis, and spinal cord abscesses.

 Depending on age, blood products have a variable appearance on MRI (see aging blood on MRI).
 Chronic blood appears hypointense on T1 and T2 weighted images and demonstrates blooming on susceptibility-weighted images.
 Hemorrhage within a spinal tumor suggests ependymoma, hemangioblastoma, paraganglioma, or a hemorrhagic metastasis (thyroid, melanoma).
 Cavernomas and cord contusions also demonstrate blood products of varying ages.